 Students file for graduation with the graduate program early in the semester in which the degree is expected to be conferred (see Academic Calendar in this catalog).
-Students pursuing joint and dual degree programs must file for graduation in both programs or schools.
+Students pursuing joint and dual degree options must file for graduation in both programs or schools.

-At this time, graduate students are supplied with a packet of degree completion resources and directions for accessing the guidelines.
 Processing of diplomas takes four to eight weeks.
 Because of the processing time, students who file late will not be guaranteed a diploma at the commencement ceremony.
 The degree is conferred at the first commencement ceremony following program completion.
 Ceremonies are held in May.
 Students must be registered for at least one semester hour of graduate credit during the semester of intended graduation.